fitnr/polyencoder/README.md

 Polyencoder
 ==========

-Python modules for Google Maps polyline encoding.
+Python module for Google Maps polyline encoding.
+Want your list of coordinates to look like `e{~vF|c_ci|BqCI}Eyw@`?
+You've come to the right place!

-Python port of the Javascript Google Maps polyline encoder from Mark McClure, released under a BSD license.
-Both a pure python (gpolyencode) and a C++ extension (cgpolyencode) are implemented, with numerous unit tests.
+Includes command line utils for encoding a list of points or an entire geodata file.

 ## Installing